FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ## OSC Connections

 This panel allows creating OSC connection between SPAT Revolution and other devices, like tablets, phones, computers and many others.
-More information is available in the third party section.
+More information is available on the OSC section.

 ## HRTF